DandyCodes/zeal/README.md

             menus[i].Items[j].Price = item.Price
             updatedItem := menus[i].Items[j]
+            putItem.Route.Response(updatedItem)
-            return putItem.Route.Response(updatedItem)
+            return
         }
     }

     menus[1].Items = append(menus[1].Items, item)
     updatedItem := menus[1].Items[len(menus[1].Items)-1]
-    return putItem.Route.Response(updatedItem, http.StatusCreated)
+    putItem.Route.Response(updatedItem, http.StatusCreated)
 })
 ```

-If the body cannot be converted to its declared type, http.StatusUnprocessableEntity 422 is sent immediately.
+The body is converted to its declared type.
+If this fails, http.StatusUnprocessableEntity 422 is sent immediately.

-Body struct fields must be capitalized to be accessed in the route.
+Struct fields must be capitalized to be accessed in the route - for example, 'Price'.

 ## Misc

+Use the ***HandleErr*** method to create a handler function which returns an error.

 Route handler functions can be defined in an outer scope: